mendersoftware/mender-docs/07.Administration/07.Upgrading/docs.md

 ## Prerequisites

-It is assumed that the installation was performed following the steps in the [Production installation](../03.Production-installation/docs.md) guide.
+It is assumed that the installation was performed following the steps in the [Production installation](../03.Production-installation/docs.md) tutorial.
 That means that you currently have:

 * a local git repository based